 Yes, I know.
 I’m way behind.
 Never mind jumping on the bandwagon; the bandwagon has long since come and gone.

-I remember back in university, my classmates and I had to record an interview one day (nothing serious; we just needed to get used to the recording equipment as part of our journalism class) and my group wound up with me asking everybody questions about Breaking Bad, because I was the only one who hadn’t seen the show.
+I remember back during my first year of university, my classmates and I had to record an interview one day (nothing serious — we just needed to get used to the recording equipment as part of our journalism class) and my group wound up with me asking everybody questions about Breaking Bad, because I was the only one who hadn’t seen the show.
 It makes me laugh, thinking about it now.
 How naive I was.
 Despite the gushing praise given by my classmates, I continued to avoid this clear marvel of television for whatever reason.
 But now I’ve arrived and I’ll tell you, being able to marathon it is wonderful.

 At this moment in time, I am three episodes into the final season.
 Since starting Breaking Bad almost two weeks ago, I have watched perhaps four or five episodes a day, so it’s difficult to comment on individual seasons since it’s all blurred into one.
 Commenting on anything at all seems a bit inane, though.
 Everyone has heard it all before by this point, but I can’t sing its praises enough.
 You know a show is special when it causes you to recall every series you’ve ever loved and consider whether they compare at all.
 I’ll offer some proper thoughts when I have watched the final thirteen episodes, but if you are like I was and haven’t seen Breaking Bad… wait no longer.
 Watch it, please.